greghulette/Wireless_Communication_Board-WCB/Readme.md

         ----------------------------------------
         Booting up the Wireless Control Board 1 (W1)
+        Version: V1.1
         ----------------------------------------
         Serial 1 Baudrate: 9600
         Serial 2 Baudrate: 9600
         Serial 3 Baudrate: 9600
         Serial 4 Baudrate: 9600
         Serial 5 Baudrate: 9600
+        ESPNOW Password: ESPNOW_xxxxxxxxx
+        Quantity of WCB's in system: 3
+        2nd Octet: 0x01:
+        3rd Octet: 0x00:
         Local MAC address = 02:01:00:00:00:01
         Startup complete
         Starting main loop

-    The first line should change to match the board you are connected to.
+    The first text line should change to match the board you are connected to.
 Ensure it matches what you loaded onto the board.
 If you do not see this on  the screen after you load the sketch, try hitting the reset button on the side of the ESP32 module to view this message.
 The Arduino IDE does not usually show this on the initial bootup after loading a sketch for some reason.

 12. Repeat for other boards if necessary.